The Inclusion Lab.

 So what's next?

 We believe The Inclusion Lab warrants exploration and that's why we've made our framework open source for everyone.
-We want to offer leaders a way to rethink their approach to bias mitigation, whether they're working with us or not.
+But if you’d like to work with us to rethink your approach to bias, please get in touch below:

 Thanks - This approach has been developed over many conversations, not just internally but with friends of MoreThanNow and attendees of our workshop series.
 Thank you to all.
 A special mention again to Professor Sarah Kaplan, who inspired us with her TEDTalk on 're-framing gender equality as an innovation challenge'.